1. How do I get my assignments?

 3. Besides office hours and class, is there any way that I can ask substantive questions to Professor Kang?

 I do not take substantive class questions through e-mail.
 Teaching is done more effectively face-to-face.
-Please visit me in office hours instead.
-If you have a conflict, I’m happy to schedule another time.
-I will, of course, take administrative questions, such a “Why’s the web server down?” and “What is your office hours policy?”
+Please meet me in office hours.
+Or ask me after class.
+I will, of course, take administrative questions, such a “Why’s the web server down?” and “When’s the exam again?”
 You might want to review my various FAQs before asking.